metno/genchem/doc/GenChemDoc_refs.rst

   **  NOTE !!
-  This user-guide is a work-in-progress manual on the GenChem system, with this interim version produced for interested users, Nov.
-2019.
+  This user-guide is a work-in-progress manual on the GenChem system, with this interim version produced for interested users, Oct.
+2020.
   **